The Renaissance Music Period covers the time from c.1400 – 1600.

 The distribution of sheet music through the use of the printing press meant that pieces could be performed more widely and techniques could be studied.

-I hope this has given you a basic overview of the period and so helpful recommended listening.
+I hope this has given you a basic overview of the period and some helpful recommended listening.